Katniss Everdeen: Origins

-The idea for the trilogy was based in part on the myth of Theseus and the Minotaur, in which each year seven boys and seven girls from Athens are sent to Crete as tributes to that land to be devoured by the Minotaur, a cycle that continues until Theseus kills the Minotaur.
+The idea for the trilogy was based in part on the myth of Theseus and the Minotaur, in which every nine years, seven boys and seven girls from Athens are sent to Crete as tributes to that land to be devoured by the Minotaur, a cycle that continues until Theseus kills the Minotaur.
 Collins, who heard the story when she was eight years old, was unsettled by its ruthlessness and cruelty.
 Collins said, "In her own way, Katniss is a futuristic Theseus."
 Collins also characterized the novels with the fearful sensations she experienced when her father was fighting in the Vietnam War.

 In the novels, Katniss is extensively knowledgeable in foraging, wildlife, hunting, and survival techniques.
-Collins knew some of this background from her father, who grew up in the Great Depression and was forced to hunt to augment a scanty food supply, although Collins saw her father bring home food from the wild during her childhood as well.
+Collins knew some of this background from her father, who was forced to hunt to augment a scanty food supply, although Collins saw her father bring home food from the wild during her childhood as well.
 In addition, Collins researched the subject using a large stack of wilderness survival guidebooks.

 Katniss and the other tributes are, in their time before participating in their Hunger Games, compelled to compete for the hearts of sponsors who donate money that can be used to buy vital supplies for them when they are in the arena such as medicine, matches, food, and water.
 The concept of how the audiences carry nearly as much force as actual characters is based on how, in reality television and in the Roman games, the audience can both "respond with great enthusiasm or play a role in your elimination," as Collins said.

 Name

-Katniss' first name comes from a plant called Sagittaria, or arrowhead, which is a tuber plant, usually found in water.
-The root of this plant can be eaten, as Katniss does in the book.
-Her father once said: "As long as you can find yourself, you'll never starve."
-Because of the arrow-shaped leaf, this wetlands plant also shares its name with a constellation in the Zodiac called Sagittarius, or "The Archer", which may also reference Katniss' skills in archery.
+Katniss's first name comes from the edible arrowhead plant, which is known as katniss in the language of the Lenape.

 Her last name comes from Bathsheba Everdene, the central female character in the 1874 novel Far from the Madding Crowd by Thomas Hardy.
 According to Collins, "The two are very different, but both struggle with knowing their hearts".